 To overcome resistance, address concerns transparently, provide a rationale for changes, and create a dialogue for feedback, fostering a sense of inclusion and understanding.

-Training and Development for Behavioral Change
+Training and Development for Behavioural Change

 Designing Training Programs for Change